Let’s look at the so-called vanilla from Mexico, Central America and the Caribbean for the answer

-Clear vanilla is pure, synthetic vanillin.
+Clear vanilla is pure, synthetic vanillin made by chemists.
 It’s often called “crystal vanilla.”
 You can buy it in the US for about the same price.

 Dark and murky is synthetic vanillin, most likely ethyl vanillin derived from coal tar.
 It may also be dark because it contains red dye that we’ve banned in the U.S. or it may contain caramel coloring.

-There are some vanilla-vanillin blends and some cheap-quality vanillas that have 25% alcohol, but they aren’t worth buying either.
+There are some vanilla-vanillin blends and some cheap pure vanilla extracts that contain 25% alcohol, but they aren’t worth buying either.

 How much did you pay for it?
 This is the biggest tip-off.
 If it’s in a big bottle and you paid $20.00 or less, it’s not vanilla extract.
-Pure vanilla extract usually costs more in Mexico than here.
+Pure vanilla extract usually costs more in Mexico than here in the US.

 Don’t waste your money or endanger your health.
-If you want synthetic, buy it in the states.
+If you want synthetic, buy it in the States.
 It’s the same price as you’d pay in Mexico but American synthetics aren’t adulterated with dangerous additives.
-If you want pure Mexican vanilla extract, buy it from us right here or from a another reputable dealer.
+If you want pure Mexican vanilla extract, buy it from a reputable US company that made it using Mexican vanilla beans.

 And this leads us to the next question – Which pure vanilla extract is the best?